ENACRobotique/webots/README.md

 This dummy robot has no physical body, it is only detected by lidar points by other robots
 Used to check the strategy will handle some random situations
 (thanks memristor for this controller)

+**AutonomousHolonomic**:
+Autonomous holonomic controller with odometry from motor encoders Performs a sequence of movements from a position (x, y, t) list

 **VRACRobotController**:
 See section [VRACRobotController](#VRACRobotController)